Jevon Cottoy: Professional career

+BC Lions

 After a dominant junior career, Cottoy signed with the BC Lions on December 12, 2018, as a territorial protected junior player.
 Following a strong training camp, he made the team's active roster and played in his first game on June 15, 2019 against the Winnipeg Blue Bombers where he recorded one reception for six yards.
 He scored his first touchdown on a three-yard reception from Mike Reilly on July 20, 2019, against the Saskatchewan Roughriders.
 He finished his rookie season having played in 16 regular season games and recorded 38 receptions for 386 yards and one touchdown.

 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Cottoy chose to opt-out of his contract with the Lions on August 31, 2020.
 He had attended a workout with the San Francisco 49ers and New York Jets, but eventually re-signed with the Lions on June 21, 2021.
 Cottoy remained an important component of the Lions' passing attack over the next two seasons, playing in all 32 regular season games and contributing with 89 receptions for 1,070 yards and six touchdowns.

 Following the 2022 season Cottoy had a workout with the Denver Broncos of the National Football League (NFL).
 However, he was not offered a contract and returned to the Lions for their 2023 season.
 He played in all 18 regular season games where he had a career-high 57 receptions for 807 yards and four touchdowns.

 In 2024, Cottoy missed games due to an ankle injury and played in just 12 regular season games, the fewest of his career, where he had 34 receptions for 401 yards.
 After sitting out the last four games of the regular season, he returned to play in the West Semi-Final where he had three catches for 82 yards and one touchdown in the loss to the Saskatchewan Roughriders.
 In the 2025 season, he played in 16 regular season games, missing two to injury, where he had 55 receptions for 681 yards and a career-high six touchdowns.

+On June 18, 2026, Cottoy was placed on the Lions' 6-game injured list.
+He rejoined the active roster on August 7, 2026.